Anbeeld/ACAI/docs/analysis.md

 ## Closing assessment

-This repository is not one small AI tweak.
-It is a full-stack AI behavior rewrite for Stellaris script — a monthly scheduler that distributes economy, ship, robot, and building work over staggered day windows; a quantized economy model that feeds boolean thresholds into building, ship, colonization, and robot logic; a planet builder that can demolish and replace missing infrastructure; a starbase planner that assigns each upgraded base to shipyard, trading-hub, or anchorage duty; a fleet manager that delivers corvettes and battleships to the strongest fleet and locks damaged fleets at friendly starbases for repair; a war nudger that pushes empires past 15 years of peace; a colonization reserve that diverts up to 300 minerals away from other spending; a legacy fix layer that still handles colonization, critical buildings, edict simulation, and Rogue Servitors; a data override layer that zeroes out vanilla AI weights for sections, components, perks, and traditions; and a global define rewrite that raises AI aggressiveness from 2 to 75.

-The most important design choice is consistency between those layers.
+The most important design choice in this repository is consistency between its layers.
 The event systems decide strategy, and the data overrides make vanilla AI subsystems, ship designer choices, and object eligibility support that strategy instead of undermining it — so a shortage in the economy booleans tightens building logic and delays ship production, while starbase shipyard slots gate where new vessels can appear and damaged fleets know which owned starbase to retreat to.